Optimal-size clique transversals in chordal graphs: Clique transversals in chordal graphs

 We begin by presenting a clique-transversal algorithm that may fail to save any \zloty{}s.
 We will then modify this algorithm for the case of $4$-chordal graphs with maximal $3$-cliques and finally the case of $4$-chordal graphs with no maximal $3$-cliques.
 The algorithm that we design in this subsection will be referred to as the {\em basic algorithm}.

 The basic algorithm processes the nodes of an input nice tree-decomposition of a $4$-chordal graph from the leaves towards the root using the rules we now describe.
 Each time a node is processed, it is removed from the tree-decomposition; moreover, the vertices of the graph associated with only that node are also removed.
+Note that the tree-decomposition remains nice after this operation.

 Let $u$ be a leaf node of the tree-decomposition, let $U$ be the set of vertices associated with $u$, and let $U'\subseteq U$ be the set of vertices associated with $u$ but not with its parent.
-We analyze four cases concerning the possible sizes of $U$ and $U'$.
+We analyze four cases concerning the possible sizes of $U$ and $U'$; we start with the case corresponding to the most common scenario.

 {\bf Case 1: The size of $U$ is at least four and the size of $U'$ is one.}